SMCaseyCode/CST336-Lab1-Personal-Portfolio/README.md

 What I learned:
 - Higher understanding of flex box
 - When to use 'id' and 'class'
+- Iframe usage, how to place a google form into a site
 - How to center a div